8gradplus/msb_lecture/slides/database_architectures/slides.md

 | ------------------------------------------ | ------------------------------------------ |
 | <span style="color: yellow;">_O_(n)</span> | <span style="color: yellow;">_O_(1)</span> |

+Note:

+Give an intuitive understanding of `the big O notation`

 --

 Short Insertion: <span style="color: lightgreen;">What is the complexity of accessing data by a row number?</span>